-Kabukicho Love Hotel benefits from format and ambiance, but lacks the stories necessary for the grand hotel movie formula to work.
+Kabukicho Love Hotel benefits from format and ambience, but lacks the stories necessary for the grand hotel movie formula to work.

 Kabukicho Love Hotel (さよなら歌舞伎町) Synopsis

-Nondescript Atlas Hotel is not just one of many love hotels in Tokyo’s most famous red-light district, it is also the stage for many secrets and deceptions.
+Nondescript Atlas Hotel is not just one of many love hotels in Tokyo’s most famous red-light district, it is also the stage for numerous secrets and deceptions.

 - Toru: A despondent manager who lied to his family about his job, and who dreams of working in a 5-star establishment.